cloudfoundry-community/xip-release/README.md

         ...
 ```

-XIP has the following job properties:
+xip has the following job properties:

 * `xip_pdns_conf`: *Required*.
 This is the configuration for the xip.io backend.
 It is a bash script that sets the environment variables that configure the behavior (e.g. the domain name).
 In the following example, we configure the domain name to be "sslip.io":